Pranith-S21/Linux/README.md

 The above path(i.e, /c/users/hp) is the output or the present/current  working directory of the pwd command

-<b>5. cd</b></br> Change Directory  command will change the present/current  working directory to reuired working directory by using required direcotries path</br>
+<b>5. cd</b></br> Change Directory  command will change the present/current  working directory to reuired working directory by using required directories path</br>
     eg:</br>
    Brief introduction of all commands combined:</br>